EDmodel/ED2/README.md

 `--volume ${PWD}:/data` : mounts the current folder to the /data folder.
 This is where the container starts

 If no arguments are given it will run `ed2` in the /data folder.
 Otherwise you can pass in any arguments, for example you can use `ed2 -f Templates/ED2IN-tonzi.harvest` to run ed2 with the input file Templates/ED2IN-tonzi.harvest.

+## <a name="licence"> Licence </a>

+This project is licenced under the Apache Licence 2.0 - see the LICENSE file for details.